 4. Captiva Island, Florida

 There are a ton of small beach towns in Florida, but we are partial to Captiva, the sister island to Sanibel.
 Beaches here are quieter than in Sanibel but have the same soft sugar sand and seashells.
 Active families can enjoy golf, tennis, fishing, kayaking, and even snorkeling.
 All ages will love this small beach town vacation.

-Stay at South Seas Island Resort which offers an amazing array of family activities.
+Stay at South Seas Island Resort which offers an amazing array of family friendly activities.
 There are bicycles available for use as well as guided nature walks and water sports.
 The kids will never want to leave!